njbbaer/simulacra/README.md

 Simulacra is a platform for building GPT-4 powered Telegram bots with personalities, internal dialogue, and long term memory.

+If this project interests you, consider starring it on GitHub.

 ## Usage

 For Docker specific usage, see the [Docker](#docker) section.